-In 2018, the City Council asked staff to “leave no stone unturned” in seeking solutions to the City’s housing crisis.
-Through a series of focused discussions, staff identified several approaches that could result in increased housing choice and variety for people of all ages, abilities and incomes.
+The City Council asked staff to “leave no stone unturned” in seeking solutions to the City’s housing crisis.
+Through a series of focused discussions, staff identified several approaches that could result in increased housing variety for people of all ages, abilities and incomes.
 Key to these discussions was Council’s direction to find ways to allow smaller, less expensive homes.
 Staff’s analysis of these options indicated that many areas zoned Residential Multi (RM) have been significantly underdeveloped with densities much less than what’s intended in the Comprehensive Plan.
 In some cases, these areas have been developed predominately with lower density single-family homes.
-Changes to the land use code to facilitate the uses envisioned for RM zones have the potential to not only result in more homes of all shapes and sizes, but to also advance many goals and policies of the Comprehensive Plan, including those related to small-scale, context-sensitive housing, climate change and land use.
+Changes to the land use code to facilitate the uses envisioned for RM zones have the potential to not only result in more homes of all shapes and sizes, but to also advance many goals and policies of the Comprehensive Plan, including those related to housing affordability options, efficient land use and climate change.
 As such, on August 26, 2019, staff presented its preliminary analysis to the City Council Planning and Community Development Committee and was directed to further identify the necessary changes to facilitate intended development patterns in RM zones.